ayayaQ/BotCommander_Languages/README.md

 This is a repo for the translations of the bot commander app.

 ## Notes

+Don't translate the name of the string / string array, only translate the content inside of the tags <></>

 You should not translate the following strings / string arrays.

 • app_name